-OP Jindal Hospital & Research Centre (OPJHRC) was established three years ago by the Jindal Education and Welfare Society, a not for profit organization promoted by the Jindal Steel & Power group.
+OP Jindal Hospital & Research Centre (OPJHRC) was established three years ago by the Jindal Education and Welfare Society, a not-for-profit organization promoted by the Jindal Steel & Power group.
 The Society is active in providing education, training and health care.
 OPJHRC provides support to the various rural health care initiatives of the Group.

 These include health camps, population stabilization activities, eye camps, village school dental health programme, for the population in and around Raigarh and surrounding districts.
 Located in well endowed premises OPJHRC caters to the primary and secondary healthcare needs of those working in the various JSPL plants in the region and also of the general public.

 The hospital has rapidly gained a reputation as a referral centre.
 Complicated cases requiring expert care are increasingly being sent to the hospital instead of being referred to Raipur, over 250 kms away.
 Last year the hospital saw 70,000 footfalls.
 The busy Emergency Dept handles 150 patients a day.
 Many are victims of road accidents which are rapidly on the rise in the region.
-The 150 strong staff of the hospital includes around 20 doctors, and 50 nurses and technicians.
+The 150 strong staff of the hospital include around 20 doctors, and 50 nurses and technicians.